WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-AI-vs-human-coming-up-with-tests.markdown

 - I came up with 9 ideas the other tester did not come up with
 - The other tester came up with 8 ideas I did not come up with
 - ChatGpt came up with 16 ideas neither of us came up with
-- ChatGpt repeated most everything we said
+- ChatGpt repeated most everything we said, several times
-- After two iterations of re-prompting, ChatGpt started repeating most of its prior ideas
+- After two iterations of re-prompting, ChatGpt started repeating most of its prior ideas, several times

 The test problem is a simple API testing problem.
 The ideas from ChatGpt were relevant and useful.
 Given more time and a